Hallux valgus (also commonly termed a “bunion”) is a deformity at the first metatarsophalangeal joint (MTPJ).

 Once the metatarsal head escapes the intrinsic anatomical control, the extrinsic tendons become a deforming force, causing the first metatarsal head to drift medially.
 This medial joint tension causes the bone to proliferate on the dorsomedial aspect of the head of the first metatarsal and the cartilage is affected by the subsequent remodelling.

 Anatomical variants, genetic predisposition, and environmental factors can all further contribute.
-In predisposed individuals, wearing high-heeled or narrow-fitting footwear can aggravate the condition by keeping the hallux in a valgus position.
+In predisposed individuals, wearing high-heels or narrow-fitting footwear can aggravate the condition by keeping the hallux in a valgus position.

 Hallux valgus typically presents with a painful medial prominence, likely aggravated by walking, weight-bearing activities, or wearing narrow toed shoes.
 Symptoms have often been present for some time before presentation, however have worsened in frequency and intensity